UASensorLab/Awair/README.md

 For further assistance, please contact the UA Sensor Lab.
 If you borrowed the device, they can provide you with the necessary credentials (DeviceID, OrgID, and API Key) for cloud-based data extraction.

----

-*This README should serve as a comprehensive guide on how to set up your data collection project without including the actual code.
-Adjust the configuration parameters as needed for your specific device and use case.*